 What is entrepreneurship?

-Essentially, the route to self-employment is shrouded in uncertainty and powered by the entrepreneur’s drive, ingenuity, and optimism.
+Essentially, the path to self-employment is paved with challenges, requiring an entrepreneurial mindset that embraces calculated risks and groundbreaking ideas.
 And while it opens the part to work flexibility and more profit, its uncertainty and sheer workload makes it a dreaded yet highly profiting venture.

 Types of entrepreneurship